ka-chang/StateLegiscraper/README.md

  ```
 The `statelegiscraper` directory includes a `states` module, unit tests in `test`, and a `dashboard_helper` function script.
 Data relevant to dashboard and the states module are included in `data` directory.
 The `examples` directory provides example Jupyter notebooks that can help new users learn the ways StateLegiscraper organize scraping and processing.
 A Plotly Dash dashboard can run locally through the `app.py` file (see [Dashboard](https://github.com/ka-chang/StateLegiscraper/blob/main/README.md#dashboard) section below for details.

+## Installation

+StateLegiscraper is installed using the command line and is best used with a virtual environment due to its dependencies.

+1. Open your choice of terminal (e.g., Terminal (MacOS) or [Ubuntu 20.04 LTS](https://www.microsoft.com/en-us/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab) (Windows))
+2. Clone the repoistory using `git clone https://github.com/ka-chang/StateLegiscraper.git`
+3. Change to the StateLegiscraper directory using `cd StateLegiscraper`
+4. Set up a new virtual environment with all necessary packages and their dependencies using `conda env create -f environment.yml`
+5. Activate the statelegiscraper virtual environment with `conda activate statelegiscraper`
+6. Deactivate the statelegiscraper virtual environment with `conda deactivate statelegiscraper`

 ## Requirements

+### Google Chrome and Chrome Driver

-StateLegiscraper primarily uses a Python-based web browser automation tool, [Selenium](https://www.selenium.dev), to conduct webscraping.
+StateLegiscraper's webscraping tool uses a Python-based web browser automation tool, [Selenium](https://www.selenium.dev).
 This requires a specific browser and browser driver to work properly.
 The package is built using Google Chrome.

-- Python = 3.7
+- Python = 3.9
 - [Google Chrome](https://www.google.com/chrome/)
 - [Chrome Driver](https://chromedriver.chromium.org/downloads)